scaledteam/HEVA/README.md

 # HEVA
 HEVA - High Efficiency VTuber Avatar.
 Virtual avatar application, based on Urho3D and DLib.

-Additional information can be found there: https://www.youtube.com/watch?v=ZNmIW92sFw8
+Additional information can be found in this video: https://www.youtube.com/watch?v=ZNmIW92sFw8

 ## Compiling for GNU/Linux
 Firstly you need to install DLib, OpenCV and Urho3D.